njbernal/pdf-dates/README.md

 ## Locally with Docker

+- `npm run docker` will rebuild both server and client images without cache, and run them.
+- `docker compose up` will run both images.
-Ensure you have docker installed and simply run: `docker-compose up` to initialize both server and client.
-The client will launch on _port 80_ and the server on _port 5000_.
+  The server will launch on _port 5000_ and client on _port 80_.

 <hr style=""/>